ajfisher/ajfisher.me/src/content/posts/2007-11-30-pci-dss-will-wreak-havoc-on-smes.md

 ---
 author: ajfisher
-comments: true
 date: 2007-11-30 13:15:00+00:00
 layout: post.hbt
 slug: pci-dss-will-wreak-havoc-on-smes
 title: PCI DSS will wreak havoc on SMEs
-wordpress_id: 25
-categories:
-- rant
-tags:
-- banking
-- fraud
-- PCI DSS
-- security
+tags: rant, banking, PCI DSS, security
 ---

-One of my clients was asking me about [PCI DSS ](http://www.pcisecuritystandards.org/)certification today.
+One of my clients was asking me about [PCI DSS](http://www.pcisecuritystandards.org/) certification today.
 Coincidentally I also received our letter about compulsory compliance to the PCI DSS standard.

 Both of us are what are termed "Level 4 Merchants" - that is we process less than 20,000 card transactions through the company in a year.
 Arguably Level 4 Merchants will probably account for the largest number of business globally as they will incorporate pretty much every SME in PCI compliant countries that takes a card as a form of payment (according to Visa about 27 million businesses).